pop-os/shell/README.md

 - `=`: Calculator mode, powered by [MathJS](https://mathjs.org/)
 - `/` | `~`: Navigate and open directories and files in the file system
 - `d`: Search recent documents
-### Launcher Plugins

-Pop Shell supports extending the functionality of its launcher, and comes with some plugins by default.

-For plugin developers, see [the API documentation for the launcher API](src/plugins/README.md).

 ### Inner and Outer Gaps